FINDING NINE by Suki Lang

 image

-Suki Lang lives and writes in British Columbia.
-A story teller by nature she has a strong belief in miracles and a certainty that there is no way to happiness.
-Happiness is the way – This writer has no trouble finding happy endings.
+Suki Lang lives and writes from her home in Vancouver Island.
+A story teller by nature she has a strong belief in miracles and a certainty that there is no way to happiness- happiness is the way – This writer has no trouble finding happy endings.

 TO PURCHASE – FOLLOW LINKS BELOW